-The Washington, DC, metropolitan area is one of the greatest areas in the country to find internship opportunities.
-Finding the internship that is right for you means going beyond the usual resources of web pages and friends.
+The Washington, D.C. metropolitan area is one of the best areas in the country to find internship opportunities.
+Finding an internship that is right for you means going beyond the usual resources of web pages and friends.
 It means research, preparation, and perseverance.
-The following steps can help land the position that is best for you!
+The following steps can help you land a position that is right for you!

 Preparing to Find an Internship

 It is never too early to start planning for your internship.
 The total process — from identifying an internship of interest, to applying, interviewing, and accepting a position — can take several weeks, but will likely take several months or more.
 Many government agencies require six to nine months to process internship applications prior to their start dates.
 In preparing for your internship and the possible related academic requirements, please follow the instructions below: